GOVT TO RELEASE LAY REPORT ON CBD MEDICALLY SUPERVISED INJECTING ROOM

 That same year the government established an Expert Advisory Panel led by former police commissioner Ken Lay to examine and report on the effectiveness of medically supervised injecting rooms and the necessity of a supervised injecting room in the CBD.

-The Panel undertook a rigorous process of examination and consultation culminating in Mr Lay delivering his final report to the Mental Health Minister in May 2023.
+The panel then conducted extensive research and consultation.
+As a result, Mr Lay delivered the final report to the Mental Health Minister in May 2023.

-The timing of this motion is urgent.
-Nearly 12% of all ambulance callouts in the City of Melbourne are heroin related.
-Last September, 20 of Victoria’s peak medical bodies and unions called on the government to urgently open a supervised injecting room in Melbourne’s CBD.
-This included the AMA, the College of GPs, the Victorian Healthcare Association, HACSU and the Victorian Ambulance Union.
+The issue is urgent.
+Nearly 12 per cent of all ambulance call-outs in the City of Melbourne relate to heroin use.
+Furthermore, in September last year, 20 of Victoria’s leading medical organisations and unions urged the Government to open a supervised injecting room in the CBD.
+Their support included the AMA, the Royal Australian College of General Practitioners, the Victorian Healthcare Association, HACSU and the Victorian Ambulance Union.

 Quotes attributable to David Ettershank MP: